nerodark/Suncat/README.md

 Download and install the Microsoft Visual Studio Installer Projects extension for Visual Studio to fully build the solution in the Release mode.
 Just google it or install it through the Extensions menu inside Visual Studio.
 Then, Select the Release configuration.
 Build the solution.
 This will build the MSI file.
 Then, to create single EXE installer file, navigate to SuncatSetup folder, drag and drop the Release folder on the packager_installer.bat file.
 Follow the instructions and this will produce the EXE file in the current folder.

 A demo installer is available in the releases section of this repository.
-The demo logs all activities in C:\Insights.txt.
+The demo logs all activities in the C:\Insights.txt file.

 # Limitations